gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

     - called `install${dist.name}Dist` for other distributions.
     - installs `dist.contents` into `$buildDir/install/${dist.baseName}`.

+## Generate a TAR distribution

+1. Change the `distribution` plugin to add a TAR task for each distribution, configured in a similar way to the ZIP task.

 ## Share distribution definitions with the `application` plugin

 1. Change the `application` plugin to apply the `distribution` plugin.
     - When `applicationPluginConvention.applicationName` is set, set the `main` distribution's `baseName` property.
     - Configures the `main` distribution's `contents` to add `from applicationPluginConvention.applicationDistribution`.
-    - No longer adds the `distZip` task.
+    - No longer adds the `distZip` or `distTar` tasks.

-## Generate a TAR distribution

-1. Change the `distribution` plugin to add a TAR task for each distribution, configured in a similar way to the ZIP task.

 ## Deprecate distribution configuration from the `application` plugin

-1. Deprecate and later remove `ApplicationPluginConvention.applicationName` and `applicationDistribution`
+1. Deprecate `ApplicationPluginConvention.applicationName` and `applicationDistribution` properties.
-2. Deprecate and later remove the `installApp` task.
+2. Deprecate the `installApp` task.

+## Allow distributions to be published

+1. Change the `distribution` plugin to add a `SoftwareComponent` instance for each distribution that is added.
+    - Publishes both the ZIP and TAR archives.
+    - Generated meta-data does not include any dependency declarations.
+    - Generated meta-data include details of components that have been bundled in the distribution.

 # Later steps

-Only after above is completed & integrated with the master we want to design and implement the following:

-- Make the library plugin agnostic of implementation language.
-- Build a distribution by bundling other projects.
-- Add a source set for the extra files to include in a distribution.
-- (Very advanced) Allow the distributions to be published, instead of or as well as the jar.
-    This would need to mess with the generated pom.xml/ivy.xml to remove the dependency declarations for those dependencies that have been bundled in the distribution.
+See the use cases above.